Senior Japanese ministers express concern about rapid yen decline

 "As cabinet minister, I can’t say what currency levels are desirable," said Economics Minister Akira Amari.

 "Whether it's excessive yen rises or yen declines, currency moves hurt the economy when they are too rapid.
-It's desirable for exchange rates to stabilize at levels that reflect Japan’s economic fundamentals."
+It's desirable for exchange rates to stabilise at levels that reflect Japan’s economic fundamentals."

 (Reporting by Hitoshi Ishida, writing by Leika Kihara,; Editing by Chris Gallagher & Shri Navaratnam)